msantagiulianab/NewsAPIorg/README.md

 # News API org

-NewsAPIorg is an `Android app` that `takes full advantage of the API on the www.newsapi.org website.'
+NewsAPIorg is an `Android app` that `takes full advantage of the API on the www.newsapi.org website`.

 ## Prerequisites